Trump Wants to Eliminate HIV Within 10 Years. Here's What That Would Take, According to Experts

 The CDC and the National Institutes of Health’s (NIH) 19 Centers for AIDS Research will work with local health authorities to augment responses in these counties, said CDC Director Dr. Robert Redfield and NIAID Director Dr. Anthony Fauci on the call.
 The ultimate goal is to reduce new infections by 75% within five years, and by 90% within a decade, Redfield said.

 While the exact amount of funding for the initiative has not been disclosed, Giroir said “significant new resources” will enable the multi-agency effort.
-That’s a change from past years; though it wasn’t enacted by Congress, Trump’s 2018 budget called for a 17% funding cut to the NIH, including cuts to the NIAID and Office of AIDS research.
+That’s a change from past years; though it wasn’t enacted by Congress, Trump’s 2018 budget called for a roughly 18% funding cut to the NIH, including cuts to the NIAID and Office of AIDS research.
 He has also proposed budget cuts to programs including the Ryan White HIV/AIDS Program and the President’s Emergency Plan for AIDS Relief.

 Funding for the new plan won’t kick in until 2020, but officials said each agency is already at work using existing strategies.
 “We have tools that, if applied, could have a major impact on our goal of ending the HIV epidemic in the United States,” Fauci said on the call.